guchengxi1994/all_in_one/README.md

 ### how to run

-* create a `.env` file in root folder with configs like
+* create an `env` file in root folder with configs like
   ```
     LLM_BASE = LLM API
     LLM_MODEL_NAME = model name